 Firmly grip the outside of an eyecup piece and the nosepiece.
 Carefully pull on the nosepiece until it pops out.
 A small twist and pull motion may be needed as the nosepiece fits quite snuggly.
 For a demonstration, Aquagoggles Youtube!

 Removing and replacing seal/strap

-When adjusting the straps for correct tension, DO NOT PULL on the ends of the straps BEFORE you have slid the end sideways out of the last retaining ring on the clip!
-This end half loop has an edge that can “nick” the silicone strap and then result in tearing.
+When adjusting the straps for correct tension, DO NOT PULL on the ends of the straps BEFORE you have slid the end sideways out of the ladder retaining clip.
+This end half loop has an edge that can “nick” the silicone strap and then results in tearing.
 Note: Do not over tighten, silicone seals do not require much compression to seal properly.

 The eyecup seals are part of the strap assembly and fit tightly around the lens itself.
 If you do peel off this seal for any reason it can be replaced but you do have to stretch & push/roll the seal inwards to get a proper seal.
 This will take some time to accomplish!

 These lenses have been coated with an anti-fog solution during manufacture.
 This coating will scratch easily and soap or other surfactants can damage the coating.
 Rinse and shake to dry ONLY.
 Using fingers, tissues or cloth will scratch the anti-fog coating inside the lenses.

 If you have scratched the coating inside the lens or damaged it by using detergents or other surfactants there is a solution!
 You can use isopropyl alcohol (rubbing alcohol) to remove all of the factory applied coating.
 Pour some alcohol inside the lens & let sit for a few minutes then use a fingertip to rub around the inside of the lens, removing the coating and then rinse under hot water.
 It is not necessary to remove the silicone seals or strap as alcohol will not affect the silicone.
 Now you have an untreated polycarbonate lens!